ptah-sh/ptah-server/README.md

 ## About Ptah.sh

-Ptah.sh is an open-source self-hosting deployment platform - alternative to Heroku/Vercel and other Big Corp software.
+Ptah.sh is a [Fair Source](https://fair.io/) self-hosting deployment platform - alternative to Heroku/Vercel and other Big Corp software.
 We believe that indie, startups and small to medium businesses must not suffer from unpredicted billing or bare-metal/VPS configurations.

 The service is built on top of the proven container management solution - Docker Swarm.